Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 };
 ```

-In the case that optOut is true, then no event is logged but the callback will be called.
-In the case that batchEvents is true, if the batch requirements eventUploadThreshold and eventUploadPeriodMillis aren't met when logEvent is called, then no request is sent but the callback is still called.
-In these cases, the callback will be called with an input status of 0 and a response of 'No request sent'.
+In the case that `optOut` is `true`, then no event is logged but the callback is called.
+ In the case that `batchEvents` is `true`, if the batch requirements `eventUploadThreshold` and `eventUploadPeriodMillis` aren't met when `logEvent` is called, then no request is sent but the callback is still called.
+ In these cases, the callback is called with an input status of 0 and a response of 'No request sent'.

 ### Error Callbacks